Teresa Teng: As a military singer in Taiwan

-One of Taiwan's most famous cultural exports, Teng was born to a military family in 1953, her father served as a member of the Republic of China Armed Forces during World War 2.
-After the regime collapsed on the mainland, the Nationalist government switched to Taiwan as their base after 1949.
+One of Taiwan's most famous cultural exports, Teng was born to a military family, her father served as a member of the Republic of China Armed Forces during World War II.
+After the regime collapsed on the mainland, the Nationalist government switched to Taiwan as its base after 1949.
 As a child, Teng grew up in this martial environment of the 1950s.
 Her first mentor introduced her to singing before military audiences, a practice she continued throughout her life.
-In those years, she gave many performances for soldiers and sang patriotic songs on television programs.
-In February 1979, while attempting to enter Japan, she was caught using a fake Indonesian passport she bought on the black market.
-The incident was criticised both in Taiwan and Japan.
+In those years, Teng gave many performances for soldiers and sang patriotic songs on television programs.
+In February 1979, while attempting to enter Japan, Teng was caught using a fake Indonesian passport she bought on the black market.
+The incident was criticized both in Taiwan and Japan.
 She was barred for one year from entering the country by Japan's Minister of Justice.

 In 1980, a year after the incident, she was allowed to return to Taiwan on condition of cooperation with the Taiwanese government.
-She performed for the Taiwanese troops again, and the income from her performances was donated to the "Funds for Self-Improvement and Patriotism."
-In August 1981, she performed for the troops for one month, touring military sites all over Taiwan.
+Teng performed for the Taiwanese troops again, and the income from her performances was donated to the "Funds for Self-Improvement and Patriotism".
+In August 1981, Teng performed for the troops for one month, touring military sites all over Taiwan.
 She visited the generals of the army, navy, and air force and sang for them.
-These performances were broadcast on TTV’s special program named "Teresa Teng on the Frontline."
-Due to her vigorous devotion to soldiers in Taiwan, she was awarded the "Patriotic Entertainer" medal by the government information office.
-These frequent performances for the troops garnered her the nickname "the soldiers’ sweetheart" by the media.
+These performances were broadcast on TTV's special program named Teresa Teng on the Frontline.
+Due to her vigorous devotion to soldiers in Taiwan, Teng was awarded the "Patriotic Entertainer" medal by the government information office.
+These frequent performances for the troops garnered her the nickname "the soldiers' sweetheart" by the media.
 In 1988, the death of President Chiang Ching-kuo marked the end of martial rule in Taiwan.
 In the early 1990s, Teng returned to entertain the troops again, with her last performance being in 1994.